Testing and Self-Monitoring

 - Students who become aware outside of the University that they have had a positive exposure, are a close contact or are instructed to quarantine by a physician should also notify the CARE Team for all necessary resources.

-- Supervisors and WVU Medical Management will work with employees on procedures for quarantine and return to work guidance.
+- Supervisors and Shared Services will work with employees on procedures for quarantine and return to work guidance.

 What You Need to Know